 - Petitioning to bring a family member to the U.S.

 - The right to grant a citizenship to a child born abroad

 - Having a U.S. passport (a number of countries allow visa-free travel for U.S. citizens)

 - The right to federal employment

 As a U.S. citizen one has no restrictions on time spent outside of the United States.
 Therefore, will not face inadmissibility issues or have to require a reentry permit.
 Another benefit is that many government grants and scholarships are available to U.S. citizens only.

 Ones someone becomes a U.S. citizen he/she is not subjected to deportation, unlike green card holders.
 However, it could happen when the applicant committed fraud during the application process.

 After 5 years of good legal standing, a green card holder has the right to apply for U.S. citizenship.
-The applicant has to prove that he/she resided in U.S. for a necessary period of time.
+The applicant has to prove that he/she resided in the U.S. for a necessary period of time.
 Being proficient in English is also a requirement.
-The applicant must also continuously reside in the U.S. during the naturalization process, which can last from six month to two years.
+The applicant must also continuously reside in the U.S. during the naturalization process, which can last from six months to two years.